When do I qualify for Medicare?

 A Medicare Supplement Insurance Plan is also known as a Medigap Plan.
 These plans work only with Original Medicare as your primary insurance and supplement/fill in the gaps left over from your Original Medicare primary insurance coverage.
 This type of coverage is offered by private insurance companies like Anthem, Humana, or United Healthcare (AARP) and are distinguished by the word plan followed by a letter, such as a Medicare Supplement Plan F, Medicare Supplement Plan G, or Medicare Supplement Plan N.

 Medicare Supplement Plans are government standardized, which means, by the letter.
 One company’s plan has exactly the same coverage as the other company’s plan.
 So while Humana or Anthem will charge different monthly premium payment amounts, they both offer a Medicare Supplement Plan F and their Plan F coverages are identical.

-Who is eligible for Medicare Supplement Insurance?
+Who is eligible for Medicare Supplement Insurance plans?

 While everyone old enough and on Medicare is eligible for a Medicare Supplement Plan, you have to be aware that there are certain timeframes to be able to purchase a Medicare Supplement Plan.
 If you purchase outside those timeframes and have pre-existing health conditions, you might not be allowed to buy these plans.

 When can I apply for a Medicare Supplement Insurance Plan?